dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 ok
 {% endhighlight %}

-The OpenShift console can be reached at https://127.0.0.1:8443/console but how can I reach https://ose3-master.example.com:8443/console ?

-For now I just added the name to my localhost line in `/etc/hosts`, but is there a better way to do this automatically with Vagrant?

-{% highlight text %}
-$ grep localhost /etc/hosts
-# localhost is used to configure the loopback interface
-127.0.0.1 localhost ose3-master.example.com
-::1             localhost
-{% endhighlight %}

 ![console screenshot](/images/openshift-console-0.png)

 OpenShift console command `oc` is similar to `kubectl`.
 Let's blindly try a few commands.